Growing Green Beans In Containers:

-- In transplantation technique, sow the seed in seed trays or small pots, once they ready 3 inches height they are transplanted in large container outside.
+- In the transplantation technique, sow the seed in seed trays or small pots, once they ready 3 inches in height they are transplanted in a large container outside.

 - Green bean seedling is very sensitive, you should transplant them very carefully without harming the roots.

-- But the chances the surviving of Green bean seedlings is 50-50.
+- But the chances of the survival of Green bean seedlings are 50-50.

-- Once the seedling sprouts in seed trays and reach 3 inches, transplant the seedling to larger containers.
+- Once the seedling sprouts in seed trays and reaches 3 inches, transplant the seedling to larger containers.

-- Dig 2 to 3 inch hole in the container and plant the seedling very carefully without harming the roots.
+- Dig a 2 to 3-inch hole in the container and plant the seedling very carefully without harming the roots.

 - Water the plants and spread the mulch around the seedling to keep the soil moist.